MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ## Choose a Linux target

 As soon as you open the folder, Visual Studio parses the CMakeLists.txt file and specifies a Windows target of **x86-Debug**.
 To target a remote Linux system, change the project settings to **Linux-Debug** or **Linux-Release**.
+(See [Configure CMake settings for Linux](#configure_cmake_linux) below.)

 ::: moniker range="vs-2019"

 To target Windows Subsystem for Linux, choose **WSL-Debug** or **WSL-Release** if using GCC, or the Clang variants if using the Clang/LLVM toolset.

-**Visual Studio 2019 version 16.1** When targeting WSL, no copying or sources or headers is necessary because the compiler on Linux has direct access to the Windows file system where your source files are located, and Visual Studio likewise can access the Linux header files directly.
+**Visual Studio 2019 version 16.1** When targeting WSL, no copying or sources or headers is necessary because the compiler on Linux has direct access to the Windows file system where your source files are located.
+(In Windows version 1903 and later, Windows applications likewise can access the Linux header files directly, but Visual Studio does not yet take advantage of this capability).

 ::: moniker-end